 After investigating a missing person report, if it is determined that the student has been missing for 24 hours, the College will notify local police authorities unless it was local law enforcement that made the determination that the student is missing.
-If the missing student is under the age of 18 and is not emancipated, the College will also notify that student's parent or legal guardian within 24 hours of the determination that the student is missing.
+If the missing student is under the age of 18 and is not emancipated, the College will also notify that student's custodial parent or legal guardian within 24 hours of the determination that the student is missing, in addition to notifying any additional contact person designated by the student.